hueftl/ng_dashboard_toggle_example/README.md

 ## Usage

-Just run `yarn build`, followed by `yarn start`.
+Just run `yarn install`, followed by `yarn start`.
 After everything has been built and served, navigate to http://localhost:4200/ and enjoy.

 ## Support